BabbleSim/BabbleSim.github.io/index.md

 ### BabbleSim is fast

-All components of the simulator are designed to run fast, to allow to run long system level simulations with multiple devices in short time.
+All components of the simulator are designed to run fast, to allow running long system level simulations with multiple devices in short time.
 The simulation speed limit is set by the execution speed of the devices.
 The Phy and channel emulation overhead are quite minor: Simulations with a few simple devices with BLE like activity will run in the order